timescale/timescaledb-toolkit/Readme.md

 ## 🖥 Try It Out

-The extension comes pre-installed on all [Timescale Cloud](https://www.timescale.com/products#timescale-cloud) instances and also on our full-featured [`timescale/timescaledb-ha` docker image](https://hub.docker.com/r/timescale/timescaledb-ha).
+The extension comes pre-installed on all [Tiger Cloud](https://www.tigerdata.com/cloud) instances and also on our full-featured [`timescale/timescaledb-ha` docker image](https://hub.docker.com/r/timescale/timescaledb-ha).

 If DEB and RPM packages are a better fit for your situation, refer to the [Install Toolkit on self-hosted TimescaleDB](https://docs.timescale.com/self-hosted/latest/tooling/install-toolkit/#install-toolkit-on-self-hosted-timescaledb) how-to guide for further instructions on installing the extension via your package manager.